 Complementary therapy for traditional medicine

 Getting a foot massage from an expert masseuse is generally safe because no medicines or chemicals are used.
 As a result, traditional medicine has used foot massage as a supplemental treatment for patients suffering from stroke, rheumatoid arthritis, and musculoskeletal disorders.
-The foot massage has also shown a beneficial effect on therapy and can enhance patients’ quality of life.
+Foot massage has also been shown to have a beneficial effect on therapy and can enhance patients’ quality of life.

 Better Sleep

 If you have difficulties sleeping, booking a Thai foot reflexology treatment is an attractive solution to fix the issue naturally.
-Because it is best to perform a foot massage before going to bed, this type of calming foot massage improves circulation and allows you to sleep better.
+It is best to perform a foot massage before bed; this calming massage improves circulation and allows you to sleep better.

 How can Thai Foot Massage Benefit Athletes?